 But the biggest reason to do it is to position your organization to be prepared for the future, when 3D engineering is the standard.
 You won’t be left behind when your competitors embrace 3D engineering, in fact you’ll be far ahead.

 3D scanning has the ability to accurately capture everything that is seen in any particular location, including structural steel, ducting, and even small stuff like lights and handrails.
-It provide engineers a “digital facsimile” to refer to.
-Which this digital plant they can look around, take measurements, and even create 3D models and 2D drawings that can be used to spuport specific projects.
-We at Arrival 3D can also create these types of deliverables should you need that service.
-CAD drawings and models created from as-built scans will put your engineers’ minds at ease knowing that they are working on current information and they can design minimizing interferences, choosing the optimal and least invasive locations for new or retrofit equipment.
+It provide engineers a “digital twin” to refer to.
+Within this digital plant they can look around, take measurements, and even create 3D models and 2D drawings that can be used to support specific projects.
+We can also create these types of useful items for you should you need that service.
+The resulting CAD drawings and models created from 3D scans will put your engineers’ minds at ease knowing that they are working with current information and they can design with confidence.
+This is critical for minimizing interferences and choosing the optimal and least invasive locations for new or retrofit equipment.

 What are the steps for power plant 3D scanning?